FireRayo/VirtualTachometer/README.md

 ## ✨ Features

-- ✅ It runs directly in the browser Chrome or Safari on any operating system (Windows, MacOS, Linux, Android, iOS).
+- ✅ It runs directly in the browser Chrome or Safari.
+- ✅ It runs on any operating system (Windows, MacOS, Linux, Android, iOS).
 - ✅ Simple HTML5/JavaScript interface.
-- ✅ No installation required,
+- ✅ No installation required.
-- ✅ Calculates linear and rotational speed based on the time it takes the object to travel a given distance.
 - ✅ Support for different units (mm, cm, m, in, ft, etc.).
+- ✅ Calculates linear and rotational speed
 - ✅ Support for videos with FPS (30 and 60).